 Join Us Volunteering at the Wetlands and Wildlife Care Center can be fun and rewarding.
-The WWCC is always in need of volunteers ages 18 and up.
+The WWCC is always in need of volunteers.
 If you are interested in becoming a volunteer, please fill out the form below, or call us at (714) 374-5587.
 When the list of interested volunteers grows large enough to schedule a volunteer class, you will be contacted with the details.
 Click here to see when the next Volunteer Class is scheduled.

 Here are a few things to consider before getting involved with wildlife rehabilitation at the center: